 No class 11/26This is an online course using BlackBoard.

-This course is the fourth of four courses leading to the Cisco Certified Network Associate (CCNA) designation.
-The course focuses on advanced Internet Protocol (IP) addressing techniques such as Network Address Translation (NAT), Port Address Translation (PAT), and Dynamic Host Configuration Protocol (DHCP), Wide Area Network (WAN) technology and terminology, Point-to-Point Protocol (PPP), Integrated Services Digital Network (ISDN), Dial-on-Demand Routing (DDR), Frame Relay, network management, and introduction to optical networking.
-Prerequisite: ISS 213 or permission of instructor.
-Purchase of Textbook Required.
-Senior adult and disabled retiree tuition waivers apply.
+This course is the third of four courses leading to Cisco Certified Network Associate (CCNA) designation and provides information on switching basics and intermediate routing.
+This course focuses on Internet Protocol (IP) addressing techniques, intermediate routing protocols, command-line interface configurations of switches, Ethernet switching, and Virtual Local Area Network (VLAN) Trunking Protocol (VTP).
+Prerequisite: ISS 112 or permission of instructor.
+Purchase of textbook required.
+Senior adult and disabled retiree course fee waivers apply.
 Transcript available.

 It has been, and will continue to be, the policy of Harford Community College that all students, employees, applicants, and other persons dealing with the College will do so in an atmosphere that is free from discrimination on the basis of race, color, religion, sex, national origin, age, status as an individual with a disability, veteran, sexual orientation, gender identity or expression, marital status, genetic information or any other status protected by law.
 This policy includes, but is not limited to, decisions about recruitment, hiring, training, promotion, compensation, benefits, transfers, social or recreational programs, academic opportunities and enrollment.